DKsix/dksix/README.md

 <code>console.log("Hello World!
 I'm Carlos!")</code>
 ## About Me
 <p>
-I got to know programming during high school integrated into the IT course, there I learned about programming logic, databases, data structures, WEB development, etc...
+I got to know programming during high school integrated into the TI course, there I learned about programming logic, databases, data structures, WEB development, etc...
 I'm currently in my final year, studying WEB development on the side in order to be a FullStack developer.
 <br>
 Goals: Provide problem solutions with my knowledge.
   <br>